biocore/American-Gut/ipynb/primary-processing/11-generate_per_bodysite_results.md

 ```

 Next, we'll move the unrarefied tables, split by bodysite, for each of the bodysites we're interested in.
 For this, we're going to write a quick parameter iterator, that will let us generate the samples we need.

+In this block of code, and the rest of the notebook, we'll refer to files which already exist as source files.
+These will be modified and moved to a final location, refered to here as sink files.

 ```python
 >>> def iterate_bodysite():